vshymanskyy/muon/docs/README.md

 For creating a deterministic Muon, follow the following rules:

 - String:
-  - should have a valid and deterministic encoding in UTF8 (out of scope for this document)
+  - must have a valid and deterministic encoding in UTF8 (out of scope for this document)
   - references must not be used
   - must be encoded as fixed-length if:
     - longer than 512 bytes, or